getAlby/oauth2server/README.md

 	```
 	Save the `access_token` in the response for the next step.

-- Make a request to the oauth server in order to get an access code.
+- Make a GET request to the oauth server in order to get an access code.
 This should be made from the browser, as the responds redirects the client back to the client application.
 	```
 	http https://api.regtest.getalby.com/oauth/authorize\?client_id=test_client\&response_type=code\&redirect_uri=localhost:8080/client_app\&scope\=balance:read Authorization:"Bearer $token"
 	```